Here’s what we discovered when we looked into some of the oldest companies in the UK.

-However, he was not satisfied with what the market had to provide in terms of outwear at the time, so he started experimenting with fabrics.
+However, he was not satisfied with what outwear the market had to provide, so he started experimenting with fabrics.

-This led to the mastermind creation of many fabrics, most of which he trademarked and patented.
+These experiments led to the mastermind creation of many materials, most of which he trademarked and patented.

 The Burberry knight logo got trademarked in 1909.

 It represents the protection that the wearer will get from wearing Burberry.
-The knight was also used as a symbol of chivalry and their high standards of integrity.
+The knight is also a symbol of chivalry and their high standards of integrity.

 Burberry’s Latin motto “Prorsum” means “Forward”, representing how the company aims to innovate and be a leader in fabrics and styles.